Tprafke/nasa-api-pictures/README.md

 ## Description

-A simple app allowing users to view a selection of pictures from NASA's API.
-Users can also save their favorite pictures in local storage.
+A simple app built using JavaScript, HTML, and CSS.
+Allows users to view a selection of pictures from NASA's API.
+Users can also save their favorite pictures in the browser's local storage.

 ## Languages & Technologies